Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 is to group statics as seems appropriate, but is left as an implementation detail.
 For the sake of this RFC, we will start with the idea of a new struct called `UefiState` which will store some of the pure UEFI related statics.
 This includes the dispatcher context, and parsed FV data.
-Other statics, such as the ones more kernel-like in nature will ultimetly be moved elsewhere, but again, that is an implementation detail for the sake of this RFC. statics sit in the top-level Core struct as fields.
+Other statics, such as the ones more kernel-like in nature will ultimately be moved elsewhere, but again, that is an implementation detail for the sake of this RFC. statics sit in the top-level Core struct as fields.

 Please note the application of this RFC will take place over multiple PRs as the complexity introduced by moving these